flectra-hq/documentation-user/content/administration/install/install.rst

-Flectra provides packaged installers for Windows, deb-based distributions (Debian, Ubuntu, …) and RPM-based distributions (Fedora, CentOS, RHEL, …) for both the Community and Enterprise versions.
+Flectra provides packaged installers for Windows, deb-based distributions (Debian, Ubuntu, …) and RPM-based distributions (Fedora, CentOS, RHEL, …) for both the Community and Professional versions.

 These packages automatically set up all dependencies (for the Community version), but may be difficult to keep up-to-date.

 Official Community packages with all relevant dependency requirements are available on our nightly_ server.
-Both Community and Enterprise packages can be downloaded from our download_ page (you must to be logged in as a paying customer or partner to download the Enterprise packages).
+Both Community and Professional packages can be downloaded from our download_ page (you must to be logged in as a paying customer or partner to download the Professional packages).

 Windows
 -------